 I began painting for exhibition in 2001; the majority of the work shown on this website was created from 2014 to present.
 My inspiration comes from my surroundings, as well as my thoughts and memories.
 Often the poetry of music weaves it's way into my subjects.
 Stylistically, I have divided the works into two categories: "Land-Marks” and “Paper-Parallel.”
 Currently within both categories, I’m exploring the process of fragmentation, applied to both memory and matter.

-I've recently relocated from Portland, Oregon to New England.
+I grew up in Plano, Texas, went to a fancy art college in Savannah, Georgia, spent some time in Chicago, Illinois, spent even longer in Portland, Oregon, and recently landed in New England.
 I am a 2001 graduate of Savannah College of Art and Design, with a BFA in Illustration and a BFA in Graphic Design.
 I also attended The Illustration Academy hosted at Ringling College of Art and Design in 2009.
 A list of exhibitions can be found under the Where & When section.

 2015, Short review of “Bangkok Billboard” by Maria Medua, Director, Artist Gallery, SFMOMA